Muhammad Musa'ad

 Muhammad Abud Musa'ad (born 22 July 1965) is an Indonesian academic and bureaucrat who is serving as the Acting Governor of Southwest Papua since 9 December 2022.
 He also held office in the Ministry of Investment as the minister's expert staff for competitiveness improvement.
-Musaad was previously head of Papua's Regional Development Planning Agency from 2014 until 2019 and Second Assistant to the Papuan Regional Secretary from 2020 until 2022.
+Musa'ad was previously head of Papua's Regional Development Planning Agency from 2014 until 2019 and Second Assistant to the Papuan Regional Secretary from 2020 until 2022.
 He was also a lecturer in the Cenderawasih University, with his last position in the university being the head of the university's democratic center.

 Early life and education

-Musa'ad was born on 22 July 1965 in Fakfak, Irian Jaya (now Papua).
+Musa'ad was born on 22 July 1965 in Fakfak, Irian Jaya (now West Papua).
 His father, Abud Musa'ad, was of Arab descent and owned a construction agency in Geser, Seram Island, while his mother originated from Fakfak.
-Musa'ad's Arab ancestor had arrived in Fakfak from at least the 1800s (and later intermarried as well as assimilated into the Papuan native muslim population, Arabs were invited from Maluku islands to become religious teachers and formed part of the aristocracy but some also migrated as traders) and contributed to the development of the region.
+Musa'ad's Arab ancestor had arrived in Fakfak from at least the 1800s (and later intermarried as well as assimilated into the Papuan native Muslim population, Arabs were invited from Maluku islands to become religious teachers and formed part of the aristocracy but some also migrated as traders) and contributed to the development of the region.

 Musa'ad spent most of his childhood in Fakfak.
 He finished his primary education at the YAPIS (Islamic Education Foundation) primary school in 1979, his junior high school education at the 1st Fakfak State Junior High School in 1982, and high school education at the 416th State High School in 1985.

 Upon finishing his high school education, Musa'ad moved to Makassar to pursue higher education at the Hasanuddin University.
 He studied governance sciences in the university and graduated in 1990.
 After several years teaching in the Cenderawasih University, Musa'ad returned to Hasanuddin University and pursued further studies in development administration.
 He obtained a master's degree in science from the university in 1998.
 He continued further studies in governance sciences at the Padjajaran University, where he obtained a doctorate in governance sciences in 2009.